 To endogenize fertility, we employ a framework introduced by Becker (1965) that considers a time allocation problem between working and child-rearing in which parents obtain utility from the number of children.
-When substitutability between consumption goods and children is strong, a rise in the real wage reduces the fertility rate by increasing the opportunity cost of rearing children relative to the price of consumption goods.
+When substitutability between consumption goods and children is strong, a rise in the real wage reduces the fertility rate by increasing the opportunity cost of rearing children relative to the price of consumption goods.8 In fact, Docquier (2004) and Jones and Tertilt (2008) show a negative relationship between income and the fertility rate in the United States.
+Borg (1989) finds the same relationship in Korea.
 Note that the NEG model employs monopolistic competition of the Dixit and Stiglitz (1977) type.
 Then, population growth expands the variety of consumption goods, which raises the real wage, and thus, reduces the fertility rate.
 This mechanism is proposed originally by Maruyama and Yamamoto (2010), but they do not address regions.
 We expand this model to the NEG framework.